 Naomi Zhanel Kalter (Dramaturg, Artistic Associate of The Village Theater) is a Chicago-based actress who is thrilled to be part of The Village Theater’s artistic team.
 As a lover of Greek mythology, she has had such a fun time being the dramaturg on this production!
 Naomi is grateful to be collaborating with such a wonderful and hardworking team.
 She is so proud of everyone who helped make this production happen and hopes everyone enjoys the show!

-Bailey McWilliams-Woods (Intimacy Director & Producer, Executive Director of The Village Theater) is thrilled to welcome our first-ever audiences to The Village!
+Bailey McWilliams-Woods (Intimacy Director & Producer, Executive Director of The Village Theater) is thrilled to welcome you to The Village!
 Bailey is a Chicago-based theater artist and intimacy coordinator.
 She holds degrees in Theater and Gender Studies from Oberlin College and an MA in Nonprofit Management from the University of Chicago.
-Acting credits include Cabaret (Texas) and Twilight Bowl (Brielle).
 She is passionate about theater as a transformative space for identity exploration through performance and dialogue.

 Clara Zucker (Producer, Co-Artistic Director of The Village Theater) is a Chicago-based director, playwright, and dramaturg.
 She is passionate about utilizing theater as a tool for social change and firmly believes in theater’s ability to uplift and unify diverse voices.
 Directing credits include the world premiere of Artemis Books & The Well-Meaning Man (The Village Theater), the Midwest premiere of The Lacy Project (Snails on a Bike), Sophie Sucks Face (Edinburgh Fringe Festival, shortlisted for best show for Edinburgh Comedian's Choice Awards), Doom Tank (Under St. Mark’s Theatre), Shayna Punim, The Aliens, Athena, and Mr. Marmalade (Oberlin College).
 Past playwriting credits include Fishing for Whales (2024 Cherry Picking, New York, NY) and Shayna Purim (Oberlin College, Oberlin, Ohio).
 Clara was the dramaturg for Ashland Avenue (Dir.
 Susan Booth, Goodman Theatre) and the assistant dramaturg for Revolution(s) (Dir.
 Steve H. Broadnax III, Goodman Theatre).
 Clara currently serves as the literary assistant at Goodman Theatre and is the assistant director of Dear Evan Hansen (Dir.
 Jessica Fisch) at Paramount Theatre.
 Clara holds a B.A. in Theater and American Studies from Oberlin College and is the recipient of the Nash Drama Award for exceptional achievement in Oberlin Theater.
 She wants to thank everyone for being here — it truly takes a village!
 Check our Clara’s website here.